IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 See **monitor and report**, and **plan of action**

 ##### Stereotypes
-Stereotypes and prejudices against men and boys are an obstacle for their enjoyment of their rights.
-Therefore, States have an obligation to address stereotypes and prejudices that affect men's enjoyment of their rights.
+States have an obligation to address stereotypes and prejudices against men and boys that are an obstacle for their enjoyment of their rights.

 > The obligation to protect requires States parties to take steps aimed directly at the **elimination of prejudices**, customary and all other practices that perpetuate the notion of inferiority or superiority of either of the sexes, and stereotyped roles for men and women.[^29]